Ramstric/Ramstric/README.md

 I'm an undergrad student 🎓 at ESIME Unidad Zacatenco, in the last year of Communications and Electronics Engineering 🔧 specializing in Software.

 ## 🔨 Current work status
-I'm currently working on the setup and management of a LoRa server for communication 🛜 and an article on a PDE solution method 📃 to analyze the behavior of human cells in response to external agents.
+I'm currently working on an article on a PDE solution method 📃 to analyze the behavior of human cells in response to external agents.

 <h3 align="center">Click on any icon to reach me on my socials!</h3>
 <p align="center">